1451 Avenue Road, Toronto, Ontario, M5N 2H9, Canada

 No

-SJR is looking for students who have demonstrated a commitment to achieving their goals whether they are academic, athletic, or artistic, and wish to continue their studies at the university level; students who are looking for a challenge, and are willing to put in the time and effort it takes to reach their goals.
+SJR is looking for students who have demonstrated a commitment to achieving their goals whether they are academic, athletic, or artistic, and wish to pursue their studies at the university level in the future; students who are looking for a challenge and are willing to put in the time and effort it takes to reach their goals.

 The admissions process involves 4 steps: